frankkopp/workerpool/README.md

     * ignore multiple calls to close
     * be stoppable (skipp all remaining queued jobs)
 * Allow shutdown
+    * Stop the WorkerPool
     * prevent further reading from the finished queue
     * wake (unblock) already waiting readers
 * Allow queuing of jobs
     * if the job queue still has capacity return immediately
-    * if the job queue is full block the caller until a slot is free
+    * if the job queue is full, block the caller until a slot is free
-        * if the job queue is closed wake/unblock any callers who are blocked and return an error
+        * if the job queue is closed, wake/unblock any callers who are blocked and return an error
-    * If the queue is closed return immediately with an error
+    * If the queue is closed, return immediately with an error
 * Allow retrieving of finished jobs
     * Processes can retrieve finished jobs by polling the WorkerPool
     * This can be blocking or non blacking